VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Method

-\textbf{(3) Simulation}: We randomly select a child node and perform a random simulation of the MDP until reaching a terminal state.
-For the simulation of MCTS denoising, we use DDIMs \cite{song2020denoising} for fast sampling to obtain \( \hat{\boldsymbol{x}}_0(\boldsymbol{x}_{t'-1}^{(k^*)}) \) from the randomly chosen child node state $\x_{t'-1}^{(k^*)}$, and then use \( E_\theta(\hat{\boldsymbol{x}}_0(\boldsymbol{x}_{t'-1}^{(k^*)})) \) as the reward for backpropagation instead of reward from external verifier.\footnote{Although our method is based on an energy-based diffusion model, the proposed hMCTS is also applicable to conventional noise-predicting diffusion models, albeit requiring an external verifier.
-Additional results are provided in the Appendix \ref{app:ddpm_hmcts_scale}.}
+\textbf{(3) Simulation}: We randomly select a child node and perform a random simulation of the MDP until a terminal state is reached.
+For the simulation of MCTS denoising, we use DDIM \citep{song2021denoising} for fast sampling to obtain \( \hat{\boldsymbol{x}}_0(\boldsymbol{x}_{t'-1}^{(k^*)}) \) from the randomly chosen child node state $\x_{t'-1}^{(k^*)}$, and then use \( E_\theta(\hat{\boldsymbol{x}}_0(\boldsymbol{x}_{t'-1}^{(k^*)})) \) as the reward for backpropagation instead of a reward from external verifier.\footnote{Although our method is based on an energy-based diffusion model, the proposed hMCTS is also applicable to conventional noise-predicting diffusion models, albeit requiring an external verifier.
+Additional results are provided in Appendix \ref{app:ddpm_hmcts_scale}.}

 \textbf{(4) Backpropagation}: Finally, we backpropagate the node values to the root node, updating the value of each node using the expected value along the path.